-The spine is complex, but it is one of the most important components in the body.
-I think it is important for everyone to have some understanding of its anatomy so that they can make appropriate decisions about treatment if suffering from back pain, or want to maintain a healthy spine.
+The spine is complex and is one of the most important components in the body.
+I think it is important for everyone to have some understanding of its anatomy so that they can make appropriate decisions about treatment if they suffer from back pain, or want to maintain a healthy spine.

 The spine is made up of 33 individual bones (vertebrae) stacked on top of each other in 5 areas:

-Curves – when viewed from the side, the spine has curves – these are the arches of your spine.
+When viewed from the side the spine has curves – these are the arches of your spine.
 In the same way as arches in architecture allow stress to be distributed, so too do the arches of your spine.
-In fact all of our bones are curved for the same reason.
-The spine has 4 curves, forming a double S with the curves of the neck and lumbar moving in opposite directions.
+In fact, all of our bones are curved for the same reason.
+The spine has 4 curves, forming a double S, with the curves of the neck and lumbar moving in opposite directions.

 Each vertebra has an anterior (front) part and a posterior (back) part.
 The front part is called the vertebral body and provides the surfaces against which the discs rest.
 Two pedicles (struts) of bone project posteriorly from the body and support an arch called the vertebral lamina.
 This arch over the body of each vertebra forms the canal through which the spinal cord passes.
 Behind each of the discs and between every pair of vertebrae is a foramen or hole.
 One spinal nerve root exits from each of these holes.
 The posterior parts of the vertebral bones are connected by small joints called facet joints.
-Behind the facet joints, along the midline are spinous processes, these are the bumps which can easily be felt along the back of the neck, thoracic spine and lower back. vertebrae.
-C1 and C2 don’t conform to this arrangement and will be the subject of another blog.
+Behind the facet joints, along the midline are spinous processes, these are the bumps which can easily be felt along the back of the neck, thoracic spine and lower back.
+The two vertebrae at the top of the spine, C1 and C2, don’t conform to this arrangement and will be discussed in another blog.

 If the spine needs its curves, how much curvature is too much or too little?
-I believe everybody has their own neutral, the position in which their spine is most relaxed and free of the tension.
-However, poor posture can feel pretty relaxed, so you need to pay attention to sensing the tension in your joints and fascia, as well as your muscles.
+I believe everybody has their own neutral – the position in which their spine is most relaxed and free of the tension.
+However, poor posture can feel pretty relaxed, so you need to pay attention to your joints and fascia as well as sensing whether your muscles are relaxed.

 What is Good Posture?